Skip to content

 It should be clear to the receiver as to what response is expected from him.
 Feedback should include the following:

-2. Positive approach with pleasing facts should be given importance.
+2. A positive approach with pleasing facts should be given importance.
 Negative connotations like ‘no’, ‘excuse me’, ‘we differ’ etc. should not be included in business communication.
 Instead of them, positive and pleasing words should be used.

 V. Courtesy

-More courteous the language of a message, more will be its favourable effect on the receiver.
-Courtesy leads to courteous response.
+The more courteous the language of a message more will be its favourable effect on the receiver.
+Courtesy leads to a courteous response.
 The following points should be considered for promoting courteous behaviour:

 1. Answer and acknowledgement should be sent promptly.